Home » Wreck Diving Articles » Wreck Diving Risks: Hazards, Dangers, and Precautions

 Is shipwreck diving safe?

-Diving on wrecks has the same hazards as normal scuba diving, but also more severe risks of entanglement, disorientation, and the inability to immediately ascend if the wreck is entered.
+Wreck diving includes the same hazards as normal scuba diving, and more severe risks of entanglement, disorientation, and the inability to immediately ascend if the wreck is entered.

 What are the environmental hazards in a shipwreck?